 PTC Secure Communication System

-In 2018, we were contacted by one of the largest global companies in the Rail sector, which intended to implement a PTC system as part of a rail line update project.
+In 2018, one of the largest global companies in the Rail sector applied for our railroad development services to implement a PTC system as part of a rail line update project.
 To transfer dynamic information between distant wayside devices and moving trains, the system had to enable stable and secure wireless communication, making any data breach impossible.

 Ensure the safe movement of trains without compromising security within the existing wayside infrastructure.